 Tags: Chrome, trick

-- how to turn off remember my password
+- turn off remember the password on Chrome

-- how to turn on save passwords for google chrome
+- turn off password save on google chrome

 - How to Change and Use Timezone (Tzutil) in Windows 7